 Zones: USDA Zones 5-9 (° F).

 Size: 2-3” tall x ?
 It’s a creeper. 🙂

 The Blue Star Creeper is a neat plant that provides a dense ground cover.
-Bluestone Perennials says this plant is perfect between steeping stones and is useful planted over bulbs.
+Bluestone Perennials says this plant is perfect between stepping stones and is useful planted over bulbs.

 Some websites say if flowers in late spring through early summer and some say it can flower any time of the year… I guess I will find out.

-I read on there Gardening Know How website where the Blue Star Creeper is being used and recommended as a low maintenance grass substitute for lawns.
+I read on the Gardening Know How website where the Blue Star Creeper is being used and recommended as a low-maintenance grass substitute for lawns.
 Isotoma fluviatilis grows no taller than 3” so it never needs mowing, it tolerates heavy foot traffic just like grass, can be grown in full sun to full shade, even under trees and shrubbery.

 The only drawback is it is non-native to the U.S. and in some situations spreads very quickly and can become invasive.
 But, on the brighter side, they are easily pulled up.

-The Blue Star Creeper is very drought tolerant, but appreciates extra water when grown in full sun especially in hot, dry summers.
-To much water and fertilizer will make it spread faster.
+The Blue Star Creeper is very drought tolerant but appreciates extra water when grown in full sun especially in hot, dry summers.
+Too much water and fertilizer will make it spread faster.